Pathushi/Pathushi/README.md

 # 🌐 Pathushi Munasinghe | Portfolio

-Welcome to my personal portfolio website!
+Welcome to my personal portfolio!
-This site highlights my **background, key projects, and how to connect with me**.
+This README highlights my **background, key projects, and ways to connect** with me.

 ---